Travel for anyone can be stressful—but it’s especially stressful when you have any kind of health concern.

 - S. Boulardii – S. boulardii is one of my favorite supplements.
 It’s a multitasker that I love to use for Hashimoto’s.
 S. boulardii is beneficial yeast that can do wonders to restore a healthy gut microbiome.
 S. boulardii can displace Candida yeast, help the body with clearing parasites, including Blastocystis hominis, and most importantly, it can prevent food poisoning!
 It also raises our body’s internal secretory IgA levels.
 Secretory IgA is gut protective immunoglobulin that prevents adhesion of pathogens to our gut wall.
 I recommend taking S. boulardii as a preventative while you’re traveling— especially if you’re traveling overseas.
-I love the Pure Encapsulations brand of S. boulardii for home use, but the product has to stay in the fridge to stay active.
-Shelf stable brands that do not require a fridge are Florastor and Protocol for Life Balance.
+While many brands of probiotics need to be refrigerated to stay active, I developed Rootcology S. boulardii to be shelf stable – so it’s perfect for travel!

-- Electrolyte Energy Formula – If you’ve ever been on an airplane, you’ve likely realized that being up in the air will cause you to become dehydrated.
+- Electrolyte Blend – If you’ve ever been on an airplane, you’ve likely realized that being up in the air will cause you to become dehydrated.
 When we’re dehydrated we tend to get headaches and be more reactive to internal and external toxins.
 The solution to pollution is dilution.
 I recommend drinking plenty of liquids while you’re flying.
 It’s also really great to make sure you have enough electrolytes on board.
 Many of the electrolyte drinks on the market contain added sugars and artificial colors.
-Electrolyte Energy Formula is also great in case you have traveler’s diarrhea or indulge in alcohol.
+I developed Rootcology Electrolyte Blend to contain the electrolytes our bodies need to stay hydrated – it’s also great in case you have traveler’s diarrhea or indulge in alcohol.

 I hope that these travel tips will help you make your trip more fun and relaxing and allow you to follow your passions!!
 Bon voyage!